techmakers/rotilio.cc/README.md

 ### Pin out

-Rotilio comes to you with the most common sensors and actuators, you can see Rotilio as an hardware endpoint for your Internet and Mobile applications.
+Rotilio comes to you with the most common sensors and actuators on board.

 You may want connect Rotilio to other devices, so here you can find all the connections available.